 Being able to balance your body in space is important at any age.
-But we rarely think about it until we start losing it.
+But we rarely think about it until we start losing it as we get older.
 There are many physical components to balance, and there are many factors that can lead to its loss.
 Some medications, inner ear problems, foot pain and sensitivity, weight changes and even vitamin D deficiency can affect balance.
 Vision problems and loss of depth perception are significant factors, too.

 The good news is that there are ways to not only prevent loss of balance but to drastically improve it at any age.